hytechclub/cs-101/UserInput/Debugging.md

 ```

 ## A Buggy Example
 Try out an example to see how the bug fixing process can work.
 There are five total bugs to be found!
-Fork [this Repl project](https://repl.it/@JosephMaxwell/DebuggingExample) to begin.
+Fork [this Repl project](https://replit.com/@JosephMaxwell/DebuggingExample) to begin.

 ### Bug 1
 Run the code to see what's happening.
 Oh no!
 There are multiple errors!
-In Repl.it for C#, error messages appear in red.
+In Replit for C#, error messages appear in red.

 ```
 main.cs(6,2): error CS1525: Unexpected symbol 'Console'